Laragear/Refine/README.md

 ### Only some keys

-Requests can have many query, but you may want to limit which of these keys respective methods will be executed if present.
+By default, the Refiner will check all keys of the request query.
+You may want to limit which of these keys respective methods will be executed if present.
 To do that, use the `getKeys()` method, and return that set of keys.
-It also receives the HTTP Request instance.

 ```php
 use Illuminate\Http\Request;